formsort/oss/packages/web-embed-api/README.md

 Set a callback to be called when the user abandons the flow before finalizing it.

 Note that this is only possible if your style set defines a close button.

+### `onRedirect: (url: string) => void`

+Set a callback to handle URL redirects yourself, instead of allowing Formsort to handle them.
+If not defined, the Formsort embed will handle redirecting the parent page.

+This is helpful if you're embedding Formsort within a single-page app that has custom URL route handling.